gjanco/mezmo-dd-marketplace/performetriks_composer/README.md

 11. To begin restoring a Datadog configuration in your Datadog environment, navigate to the **Restore** tab.

+## Uninstallation

+1. To uninstall Composer, close the terminal running the Composer.

+2. Delete all files associated with the Composer.

 ## Support
 For support or feature requests, please contact Performetriks through the following channel:
 Email: [composer@performetriks.com](mailto:composer@performetriks.com)